aws-samples/aws-plugin-for-slurm/README.md

+TODO:
+- Add release that have been tested with
+- Make the creation of launch template more explicit

 # AWS Plugin for Slurm - Version 2

 > The [plugin](https://github.com/aws-samples/aws-plugin-for-slurm) initially released in 2018 has been entirely redeveloped.
 Major changes includes: support of EC2 Fleet capabilities such as Spot or instance type diversification, decoupling node names from instance host names or IP addresses, better error handling when a node fails to respond during its launch.